An optimal test for strategic interaction in social and economic network formation between heterogeneous agents: An family of empirical models of strategic network formation

+We leave the joint distribution of $(A_{i},B_{i},X_{i}')'$ unrestricted.\footnote{This distribution does have implications for test power, as will become apparent below.
+We also comment that $\left\{(A_{i},B_{i},X_{i}')'\right\}_{i=1}^{N}$ need not be i.i.d.
+There is no requirement, for example, that the agents in the network are a random sample from some population.} This implies that the unobserved degree heterogeneity $(A_{i},B_{i})'$ may be correlated with the observed covariates $X_{i}$, as in fixed effects panel data analyses.

-The final component of agent utility is idiosyncratic; we assume that the $\{ U_{ij}\} _{i\neq j}$ are independent and identically distributed (iid) logistic random variables.
-The logistic assumption is also important: it generates exponential family structure which we exploit when forming our test.
+The final component of baseline utility is idiosyncratic; we assume that the $\{ U_{ij}\} _{i\neq j}$ are independent and identically distributed (iid) logistic random variables.
+The logistic assumption generates exponential family structure which we exploit when forming our test.

+Equation \eqref{eq: payoff_function} with $\gamma=0$ gives agent preferences under our baseline or null model (essentially the dyadic link formation model introduced by \cite{Charbonneau_EJ17}.
+This model, when fitted by maximum likelihood, can successfully match many features of real world networks.
+Specifically arbitary in- and out-degree sequences and assortative linking patterns on discrete agent attributes \citep[cf.,][]{Graham_HBE20}.
+Of course, we are especially interested in settings where the \cite{Charbonneau_EJ17} model does not provide a good description of the network in hand.